woernfl/blogwoernfl/_drafts/2018-11-04-Open-Source-Summit-Europe-2018.md

 # Let set some context

 To make it easier to understand, let put some context here.
-Let's say that we are in a company called `BigCo`. `BigCo` has already rolled out `Kubernetes` to manage all services it provides. `John` and `Bob` are 2 employees of `BigCo`. `John` is a sysadmin and `Bob` is a developer.
-One day `Bob` come to `John` with an ask, he would need to run a MySQL database in the `Kubernetes` cluster hosting his application.
+Let's say that we are in a company called `BigCo`. `BigCo` has already rolled out `Kubernetes` to manage all services it provides. `John` and `Bob` are 2 employees of `BigCo`. `John` is a sysadmin and `Bob

 # Manually creating the persistent volumes